prosper74/booking-project/README.md

 - To set the strictness of the session, we use `session.Cookie.SameSite = http.SameSiteLaxMode`

-- To make sure the connection is encrypted (i.e https), we use `session.Cookie.Secure = app.InPrduction`.
+- To make sure the connection is encrypted (i.e https), we use `session.Cookie.Secure = app.InProduction`.
 In production, this should be true.
 In development, set it to false.
 Note that `app.InProduction` is set in the site wide `config.go` file

 - Finally, we make our session available site wide by passing it to `app.Session = session`